 A: You don’t have to wait for your copyright in order to publish your book.
 In fact, you’re doing it backwards.
-Usually we publish the book, with a copyright statement in it, then register the copyright with the Library of Congress.
+Usually we publish the book, with a copyright page in it, then register the copyright with the Library of Congress.

 Q: Do I need a separate copyright for the electronic version and for the physical version of my book?

 A: If the content is the same, you don’t need another registration, one will cover all formats of the book.

 Q: I have an author that really likes a specific painting by [a famous American painter].
 From what I know, U.S. copyright law says anything published before 1923 is now in the public domain, so does that mean my client can freely use the image for his book cover design?

 A: Good question.
 The painting is in the public domain, but he has to be careful about what he uses for reproduction.
 In other words, he’s not going to take the painting to the printer, so what will he use?
 The rights to most reproduction-quality photographs of artwork are owned by the photographer or museum where the art is held, so even though the image is in the public domain, the reproductions of it available for use on book covers likely are not in the public domain.
 They will be available through paying a fee for in exchange for a rights license that’s very specific about what use is allowed.

 Q: What’s your sense of whether it’s wiser to put DRM on ebooks or not?
 Pros and cons each way?

 A: I recommend not using DRM on ebooks unless you are publishing proprietary information at a high price, where you really need to guard against piracy.
 For most authors, it’s not worth irritating your readers, and in fact the problem of obscurity is much greater.